Meet Our Team in Maple Grove, MN

-Alysha Kvam MA, LPCC, PMH-CShe/Her/Hers Licensed Professional Clinical Counselor, supervised by Naomi Doriott Larson, LPCC, LPC
+Alysha Kvam MA, LPCC, PMH-CShe/Her/Hers Licensed Professional Clinical Counselor

-Bachelor of Science in Elementary Education – University of Minnesota
+Bachelor of Science degree in Elementary Education – University of Minnesota

-Master of Arts in Counseling Psychology – Bethel University
+Master of Arts in Counseling Psychology degree – Bethel University

 Certificate in Child and Adolescent Mental Health – Bethel University

 Alysha believes that the therapeutic experience in rooted in creating a safe and welcoming environment for the client to explore and honor their stories.
-Her approach is relational, strengths-based, and non-judgmental while incorporating cognitive behavioral strategies and mindfulness.
-Alysha is trained in the Polyvagal Theory and utilizes the principles of mind-body connection to help clients deepen their awareness of the role of their nervous system.
+Her approach is relational, strengths-based, and non-judgmental.
+She is passionate about health, wellness, and mindfulness and engages the physiological, neurological, and psychological components of each client in pursuit of their goals.
+Alysha is trained in the Polyvagal Theory and integrative nutrition and utilizes the principles of mind-body connection to help clients deepen their awareness of the role of their nervous system.

 Alysha holds a certificate in Perinatal Mental Health from Postpartum Support International.
-She is passionate about maternal and paternal mental health and supporting clients through life transitions.
-Alysha enjoys working with adolescents (12 and up), adults, and families.
+She also utilizes Interpersonal Psychotherapy (IPT) for perinatal women and their families.
+She is passionate about maternal and paternal mental health and supporting clients through life transitions including the rollercoaster ride that we call parenting.

 Lindsay BensonMA, LPCC

-Lindsay Benson MA, LPCCShe/Her/Hers Licensed Professional Clinical Counselor, supervised by Naomi Doriott Larson, LPCC, LPC
+Lindsay Benson MA, LPCCShe/Her/Hers Licensed Professional Clinical Counselor

-Bachelors of Arts in Marriage and Family Therapy, University of Northwestern
+Bachelors of Arts degree in Marriage and Family Therapy - University of Northwestern

 “I don’t want to get to the end of my life and find I just lived the length of it.
 I want to have lived the width of it as well.”